-- a) To avoid the spread of hornwort and Didymosphenia geminata, known as didymo: - i. machinery or vehicles entering a waterbody must either: - A. have a standdown of at least forty-eight (48) hours prior to being in contact with any waterbody in a different catchment; or - B. be subject to check, clean and dry procedures. - ii. standard check, clean and dry procedures must be adopted for clothing or footwear that has been in contact with a waterbody in a different catchment within the previous forty-eight (48) hours. - b) To manage the risk of invasion by plague skinks, all potting mix and plant material must be inspected for individual skinks and eggs prior to entering a planting area. - c) To manage the risk of myrtle rust, all new plantings of myrtle species must come from nurseries that are certified under Plant Pass, the voluntary biosecurity certification scheme offered by New Zealand Plant Producers, or an equivalent scheme. - d) To manage the spread of field horsetail and yellow bristlegrass: - i. a pre-construction survey for the presence of these species must be undertaken at all material supply sites identified on [drawing reference]; - ii. where the survey required by clause (d)(i) identifies the presence of these species where practicable, no machinery, equipment or vehicles may be removed from the material supply site until management responses have been completed; - iii. in addition to the survey required by clause (d)(i), where these species are discovered during construction the protocols set out in clause (d)(ii) must be implemented; and - iv.
-The results of the survey required by clause (d)(i) must be provided to the Regional Councils prior to the construction activities occurring at the material supply sites.
+- a) To avoid the spread of hornwort and Didymosphenia geminata, known as didymo: - i. machinery or vehicles entering a waterbody must either: - A. have a standdown of at least forty-eight (48) hours prior to being in contact with any waterbody in a different catchment; or - B. be subject to check, clean and dry procedures. - ii. standard check, clean and dry procedures must be adopted for clothing or footwear that has been in contact with a waterbody in a different catchment within the previous forty-eight (48) hours.

+- b) To manage the risk of invasion by plague skinks, all potting mix and plant material must be inspected for individual skinks and eggs prior to entering a planting area. - c) To manage the risk of myrtle rust, all new plantings of myrtle species must come from nurseries that are certified under Plant Pass, the voluntary biosecurity certification scheme offered by New Zealand Plant Producers, or an equivalent scheme. - d) To manage the spread of field horsetail and yellow bristlegrass: - a pre-construction survey for the presence of these species must be undertaken at all sites (external to the subject site) from which aggregate will be sourced material supply sites identified on [drawing reference]; - where the survey required by clause (d)(i) identifies the presence of these species where practicable, no machinery, equipment or vehicles may be removed from the material aggregate supply site until management responses have been completed; - iii. in addition to the survey required by clause (d)(i), where these species are discovered during construction the protocols set out in clause (d)(ii) must be implemented; and - iv.
+The results of the survey required by clause (d)(i) must be provided to the Regional Councils prior to the construction any wind farm related activities occurring at the material aggregate supply sites.